 Obesity is a growing epidemic among the cat and dog population and has become the most common nutritional disorder seen in cats.
-Between 40-60% of cats living in the Australia, the UK and US are obese.
+Between 40-60% of cats living in Australia, the UK and the US are obese.
 That is a staggering number and frighteningly it the situation is getting worse.

 It’s easy to ignore obesity because for the most part, an obese cat doesn’t look or act sick, but this is a slow and insidious problem which over time has a detrimental to his overall health and quality of life.

-When cats gain weight, the fat accumulates beneath the skin (subcutaneous fat) which is what most people think of, but there is another type of fat which can be found within the abdominal cavity, surrounding the organs such as the kidneys, pancreas and liver.
+When cats gain weight, the fat accumulates beneath the skin (subcutaneous fat) which is what most people think of, but there is another type of fat which can be found within the abdominal cavity, surrounding the organs such as the kidneys, pancreas, and liver.
 This is known as visceral or intra-thoracic fat.
 What is known in humans is that it is the major culprit in many health problems associated with obesity.
-This type of fat is active and it is now believed to be an important endocrine organ.
-It releases pro-inflammatory chemicals and hormones which lead to inflammation, insulin resistance and even hunger.
-That’s right, visceral fat can make you feel hungry.
+This type of fat is active, and it is now believed to be an important endocrine organ.
+It releases pro-inflammatory chemicals and hormones which lead to inflammation, insulin resistance, and even hunger.
+That’s right; visceral fat can make you feel hungry.

 Some cats have a small paunch at towards the back of their belly and just in front of their hind legs.

 1) High carbohydrate food.
-The cat by nature requires a high protein diet and most dry foods are high in plant carbohydrates.
-Cats synthesize protein and fat to use as energy, carbohydrates are converted to fat.
+The cat by nature requires a high protein diet, and most dry foods are high in plant carbohydrates.
+Cats synthesise protein and fat to use as energy; carbohydrates are converted to fat.
 Have a look at the ingredients list on dry cat food, they are always listed in order of weight, with the first ingredient being the most abundant one.
 On dry food, this is often cereal based which is cheap compared to meat.

-4) Carbohydrates aren’t as filling as protein, therefore it is much easier for cats to over eat.
+4) Carbohydrates aren’t as filling as protein; therefore it is much easier for cats to overeat.

-I also have to wonder if a part of this is down to human behavior.
+I also have to wonder if a part of this is down to human behaviour.
 Often people equate food to love and care.
 Are we quite literally over-loving our cats to death by our reluctance to say no?
 It may be as simple as giving them more food at meal times to make them happy, giving in to their cries for more food or sharing our snacks with our feline companions.

 The thyroid gland is located in the neck and is responsible for producing thyroid hormone which regulates metabolism.
 Hypothyroidism is a rare disease in cats that is caused by an underactive thyroid gland.